Hurricane0/Alena-Nails/README.md

 ### Technologies

-Created using React and Firebase technologies
+Created using React and Firebase technologies.